bvirxx/opencv3/README.md

 Fast image segmentation using MaxFlow/MinCut Boykov-Kolmogorov algorithm

-Opencv grabcut algorithim is pretty good, but slow for large images.
+Opencv grabcut algorithm is pretty good, but slow for large images.
 One bottleneck is the  function GCGraph::MaxFlow, which implements the max-flow/min-cut Boykov-Kolmogorov algorithm.
 We propose a simple parallel version of this algorithm, providing a significant speedup.